I spill travel tips , and show you the Japan that tourists usually miss.

 As we all know, maintaining a healthy diet is one of the fundamental pillars of a healthy lifestyle.
 On the island of Okinawa, residents often harvest fresh vegetables from their gardens, including eggplants, red beans, and cabbage.
 The Japanese people consume seasonal, fresh, and natural products, which help them stay in shape for a long time.

-The traditional Japanese meal centers around cooked rice, known as “gohan” (御飯), which serves as the basis for many dishes like sushi, donburi (rice bowls), and onigiri (a type of rice ball snack popular among children).
+The traditional Japanese meal centres on cooked rice, known as “gohan” (御飯), which serves as the basis for many dishes, including sushi, donburi (rice bowls), and onigiri (a type of rice ball snack popular among children).
 A typical meal consists of a bowl of rice with three sides and miso soup.
 Key ingredients in Japanese cuisine include vegetables, fish (such as salmon and mackerel), eggs, pasta, soybeans, seaweed, ginger, and fermented foods.
 Conversely, Japanese people consume little meat, processed foods, and dairy products.
-Consequently, their food is rich in minerals, vitamins, fiber, and omega-3 fatty acids, while being low in bad fats and sugars.
+Consequently,their food is rich in minerals, vitamins, fiber, and omega-3 fatty acids, while being low in bad fats and sugars.

 However, consuming healthy food is only half the equation.
 The cooking method also plays a crucial role since high-temperature, long-term cooking can alter food’s nutritional value.
 Japanese cuisine often features raw dishes, which help preserve vitamins and nutrients.
-When cooking, Japanese cuisine emphasizes light and quick preparations, with a preference for “al dente” consistency.
+In cooking, Japanese cuisine emphasises light, quick preparations, with a preference for “al dente” consistency.

 So, incorporating these Japanese dietary habits into your lifestyle can be a great way to promote health and longevity.